 The Visalia Unified School District has a fleet of 80 buses.
-Soon almost half of them will be powered by compressed
+Almost half of them are powered by compressed

 School district goes the extra mile for clean air